-Cardiff Castle is one of Wales’ leading heritage attractions.
+Just over from the Stadium is Cardiff Castle, one of Wales’ leading heritage attractions.
 Located at the heart of the capital within beautiful parklands, the castle’s walls and fairytale towers conceal 2,000 years of history.
-The castle stands next to the remains of a Roman fort.
-The castle passed through the hands of many noble families until, in 1766, it passed by marriage to the Bute family.
+If you have time, it's worth a stop!

-Get some respite from the hustle and bustle of the city with a visit to the ‘green heart’ of Cardiff.
-Flanked by the River Taff, Pontcanna Fields and Sophia Gardens, Cathays Park, Bute Park and Arboretum is full of historic and wildlife interest.
-At 56 hectares (equivalent to 75 football pitches), it is one of the largest urban parks in Wales and is a mix of historic landscape, urban woodland, sports pitches, arboretum, horticultural features and river corridor.
+At this part of the trail, you enter the green heart of the city.
+Pass through Sophia Gardens into Bute Park.
+Flanked by the River Taff, Pontcanna Fields and Cathays Park, Bute Park is full of historic and wildlife interest.
+At 56 hectares (equivalent to 75 football pitches), it is one of the largest urban parks in Wales.

 Find out about appropriate clothing and footwear as well as more info on protecting and enjoying the countryside in the Countryside Code.